-Before 1885 Crater Lake had a few visitors but was not widely known.
+Before 1885 Crater Lake had few visitors and was not widely known.
 On August 15 of that year William Gladstone Steel, after 15 years of effort to get to the lake, stood for the first time on its rim.
 Inspired by its beauty, Judge Steel conceived the idea of preserving it as a national park.
 For 17 years, with much personal sacrifice, he devoted time and energy to this end.
-Success was realized when the park was established on May 22, 1902.
-Steel devoted the remainder of his life to development of the park, serving as its second superintendent and later as park commissioner, which office he held until his death in 1934.
+Success was realized when the park was established on May 22, 1902, with W. F. Arant as its first superintendent.
+Steel continued to devote his life to development of the park, serving as its second superintendent and later as park commissioner, which office he held until his death in 1934.

-The Geologic Story of Crater Lake
+The Geological Story of Crater Lake